phreakin/phreakin/README.md

 On top of being a giant middle finger to stigma and bad information, SHIIELD also does some genuinely useful, nerdy, life‑saving shit:

 - 📊 **Risk assessment scores (1–100)**
-  Clean, simple, “even‑your‑doctor‑can’t-screw-this-up” scoring that helps people understand their situation without needing a PhD or a decoder ring.
+  Clean, simple, “even-your-doctor-ca n’t-screw-this-up” scoring that helps people understand their situation without needing a PhD or a decoder ring.
   No fear‑mongering, no judgment — just clear numbers and context.

 - 🩺 **Monitoring & trend tracking**